Fineran Way Dedication

-October 26th: Mayor Burstein visits Troop 17 and explains that a miscommunication between the Township Committee and School Superintendent occurred, whereby students were supposed to only submit a recommendation and not select the new street name.
-At conclusion of meeting, Mayor Burstein agreed to assist Scouts to secure the street name of Scoutmaster Fineran Way.
+October 26th 2017: Mayor Burstein visits Troop 17 and Jamie Serruto questions her about the he entire street naming process.
+The Mayor explains that a miscommunication between the Township Committee and School Superintendent occurred, whereby students were supposed to only submit a recommendation and not select the new street name.
+The meeting was then opened up to questions by scouts and parents who expressed their distraughtness and sought further clarification.
+At the conclusion of the meeting, Mayor Burstein agreed to assist Scouts to secure the street name of Scoutmaster Fineran Way.

-December 5th: Street naming was addressed in public comment and the Township Administrator explained that signage proofs indicate Scoutmaster Fineran Way letter size are not of required legal size; however, Fineran Way could be a good alternative.
+December 5th 2017: Street naming was addressed in by public comment by Jamie Serruto and the Township Administrator explained that signage proofs indicate Scoutmaster Fineran Way letter size are not of required legal size; however, Fineran Way could be a good alternative.

 February 6th 2018: The Millburn Township Committee passed Fineran Way at First Reading.

 March 6th 2018: Set for Final Reading, The Millburn Township Committee makes its final vote and passes the ordinance renaming a portion of Canoe Brook Road to Fineran Way.
-By legal statute the street signs can be hung as early as April 6th.
-Mayor Burstein, Alex McDonald, and Jamie Serruto began conversations of an official street dedication to take place on a weekend in
+By legal statute, the street signs can be hung as early as April 6th.
+Mayor Burstein, Alex McDonald, and Jamie Serruto began conversations of an official street dedication to take place on a weekend in May 2018.

 - May 20, 2018 Fineran Way Street Dedication Press Release